Keynecta/keynecta.com/content/training/job-specific-training.md

   - _bookshop_name: hero
     heading: Job Specific Training
     body: >-
       Elevate your operations and efficiency with job specific training.
-Drove profits.
-Value people.
-Optimize compliance.
+Set employees up for success by properly training them how to do their job.
     image_1:
       image_url: /uploads/group-of-workers-during-safety-meeting.jpg
       image_alt: Group of workers during a safety meeting